hiverge/hivekit/README.md

-# template-repo
+# HiveKit

-The template repo for cloning.
+Toolkits for using and developing hive agents, including CLI and SDK.